pallets/click/docs/options.rst

 Range Options
 -------------

-A special mention should go to the :class:`IntRange` type which works very similar to the :data:`INT` type but restricts the value to fall into a specific range (inclusive on both edges).
+A special mention should go to the :class:`IntRange` type, which works very similarly to the :data:`INT` type, but restricts the value to fall into a specific range (inclusive on both edges).
 It has two modes:

 -   the default mode (non-clamping mode) where a value that falls outside